Krisshvamsi/COMP691_ProjectTTS/README.md

 Note: For Training the model please visit this TTS_Training_Inference notebook in the repository

+# For the inference API, please visit the huggingface interface at [Krisshvamsi/TTS](https://huggingface.co/Krisshvamsi/TTS)

 ### Limitations
 The SpeechBrain team does not provide any warranty on the performance achieved by this model when used on other datasets.